aselshall/eds/HW/HW3.md

 ### Problem statement

-**Task 1:** Plot the maximum concentration of Karenia brevis (cell counts per letter) per week for the whole dataset for each of the regions of Tampa Bay and Charlotte Harbor estuary.
+**Task 1:** Plot the maximum cellcount of Karenia brevis (cell counts per letter) per week for the whole dataset for each of the regions of Tampa Bay and Charlotte Harbor estuary.

 **Task 2:** FWRI classifies Karenia brevis abundance based on cell counts as described [here](https://myfwc.com/research/redtide/statewide/) as follows:
 <table>